Hafiz11995/DataAnalytics-Assessment-/README.md

 # DataAnalytics-Assessment

 ## Overview
-This repository contains my solutions to the SQL assessment questions, ahowing my proficiency in data retrieval, aggregation, joins, and analysis across multiple tables using MySQL application.
+This repository contains my solutions to the SQL assessment questions, showing my proficiency in data retrieval, aggregation, joins, and analysis across multiple tables using MySQL application.

 ## Question Explanations